ldemafelix/seedbox/README.md

 # Plex Setup

-To run Plex, create the working directory and run the Plex `docker-compose` file:
+To run Plex, edit `plex.yml` and set your claim token (you can get this from [https://www.plex.tv/claim/](https://www.plex.tv/claim/).
+Then, create the working directory and run the Plex `docker-compose` file:

 ```
 # Create Plex directory